 Foreclosed properties scheduled for auction hit a nine-month high in November thanks to a default surge in August, and many new defaults that started the foreclosure process over the past few months will be sent to auction soon.

-In other words, don’t expect a housing recovery in 2012 either…but expect mortgage rates to remain low as the carnage continues (silver lining).
+In other words, don’t expect a housing recovery in 2012 either…but expect mortgage interest rates to remain low as the carnage continues (there’s your silver lining).

-So it looks like there’s still a ton of downward pressure on home prices, what with the growing distressed property inventory and misleading sales figures due to come out next week.
+So it looks like there’s still a ton of heat on home prices, what with the growing distressed property inventory and misleading sales figures due to come out next week.
 Not to mention high unemployment and uncertainty in Europe still festering.